I tested dozens of AI assistants to find the 5 best Copilot alternatives in 2025

 So, here's the bottom line: whether you're a developer who needs your code to stay private, a project manager who needs a complete overview of your work, or a support leader looking to automate repetitive questions, there's an AI assistant out there that was designed for you.

-For customer service and IT teams who need an AI assistant that’s quick to set up, safe to use, and smart enough to handle real customer issues, explore how eesel AI can automate your frontline support in minutes.
+For customer service and IT teams who need an AI assistant that's quick to set up, safe to test, and smart enough to handle real customer issues, explore how eesel AI can automate your frontline support in minutes.

 Frequently asked questions

-Share this post
+Share this article

 Article by